PandaHugMonster/LittleServerExecuter/README.md

 # LittleServerExecuter

+!!!
+New versions will be: Jan 1, 2016 !!!
+Sorry for a little delay

 LSE is the simplest python app that helps instantly run systemd services (like apache, mysql, postgresql, nginx, php-fpm and etc.)
 !
 You can configure which services you need to control with the settings.json